Enter the Cybersecurity

 Icon

-Introductory Course (30 Hours)
+Introductory Course (4 Weeks)

-The course covers topics such as fundamentals of information security and risk management, an introduction to networking and network security fundamentals, the Linux and Microsoft platforms and related security, and the concept and role of offensive security.
+This course covers topics such as fundamentals of information security and risk management, an introduction to networking and network security fundamentals, the Linux and Microsoft platforms and related security, and the concept and role of offensive security.

 Icon